Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 # Strat

-*Boss is pretty WIP, none yet*
+* Seems to be a bit like Siegecrafter, where you have to play the combos of weapon types.
+They're really just all "dodge" or "use eyes", though.
+* The real challenge however is keeping the **Foot Blasters** under control.
+You want to make sure everyone is aware of how best to deal with these, and to not trigger them too quickly.
+Prioritize the ones that spawn close to where Inventions might land, or where the **Wire Transfer** is happening next.
+* You also want to make sure the raid has a clear path to dodge out of things.
+Highly likely with all the dodging going on people will feel "trapped" at points, so give yourself a clear path as well.
+* For tanks, you'll probably want to swap Grav Gun debuff on 5-10 stacks, wherever you start to feel threatened, and swap on every Pyro Party Pack as well.
+Make sure to run it out as far as you can, ala Smolderon, but be careful of other players on your way out.
+Same thing as above, where having a clear path to run out ahead of time is important.
+The timing on this will very likely line up with other events, like a Screw Up and Inventions going off, so be aware of that.
+You'll also be slowed on your way out, so ask for movement speed or save up movement as necessary.
 # The One-Armed Bandit - Boss 6

 Main mechanic is **Spin-to-Win**.
 Spawns a bunch of **Reel Assistants** that carry tokens.
 Several different type of tokens.
 You deposit the tokens into the boss and then get a mechanic based on the combination.  **CANNOT REPEAT COMBINATIONS, AND CANNOT...NOT DO THE MECHANIC.
 DOING SO IS A WIPE**.

  **Reel Assistants** have 3 mechs.
 High priority kick called **Overload**, does aoe dmg and knocks everyone back. **Withering Flames**, which is a debuff that does high dmg and reduces Max HP.
-Spawns Rashok waves upon expiration or dispel.
+Spawns **Rashok waves** upon expiration or dispel.
 SPREAD.
 Does high nature dmg to its target that chains to other people.

 Token Types
 * Shock